samuelhuarachi/STUDY-c_cplusplus/README.md

 # cmaismais

-I this repository I have study about c and c++
+In this repository I have study about c and c++